Seasonal Cycles :: Release into Fall

 Self Massage

 You can also use oils like sesame or sweet almond oil on your skin to pacify vata energy.
-I have a great post all about abhyanga which is a type of self-massage with healing oils that is particularly helpful and nourishing this time of year.
+I have a great post all about abhyanga, which is a type of self-massage with healing oils that is particularly helpful and nourishing this time of year.

-Most of all remember that energy is shifting now.
+Most of all, remember that energy is shifting now.
 Take time to slow down, spend more time in meditation and let go of what is no longer serving you.

-Let me know in the comments below what practices you like to do in the fall.
 Wishing you a graceful surrender into fall and a deepening of self-awareness as we venture into this darker time of year.

 Want to learn more about the fall and ways you can support yourself?
 Check out my online course Self Care for Fall.